sungazing8/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-This program will be an attempt to create a functional rock paper scissors analogue as part of the foundations course of the Odin Project.
+This program will be an attempt to create a functional rock paper scissors analogue as part of the foundations course of the Odin Project. the game will set the user against the computer and will have a best of five setup.

 a breakdown of rock paper scissors taken from wikipedia: